Maddy54652/CI-Lisp/README.md

 5.8.19
 Part 4 has been solved!
 I'm halfway done with the project!
 You don't understand how happy I am about it!
 I will now start on part 5.

+5.15.19
+Okay, so unfortunately, I don't think that I will end up past task 5 before the due date, but I feel happy that I got as far as I did.
+For some reason, the program won't print anything until after the user quits.
+I don't know why.

 Progress:
 TASK 1-COMPLETE
 TASK 2-COMPLETE